Do you have a fear of flying with toddlers?

 Flying with Toddlers & Preschoolers: Extra Consideration

 If your kids are inexperienced fliers, they will likely be very excited.
 But they might also be scared.
-Toddlers and preschoolers at this age understand enough to know that flying in a plane is not a natural state of affairs.
+Toddlers and preschoolers at this age understand enough to know that flying in a plane is not a natural state of being.
 It might freak them out.

 And, if they’re too excited, you run the risk of them being too excited.
 Which could mean impossible to reason with or sit still, which will make an unpleasant first flight for both of you.